christo/revenge/README.md

 There is currently a terrible performance bottleneck in the front-end rendering causing page loads to take a few seconds.
-Fixing it is a priority as soon as work-in-progress for kernal symbol definitions and non-address resident source lines is complete.
+Fixing it is a priority as soon as work-in-progress for kernal symbol definitions and non-address-resident source lines is complete.
 It's something dumb and will probably be quick to fix although I can imagine it taking a whole day to find the cause.